alinnman/celestial-navigation/README.md

 ### 2.2 Using three or more sights

-Using three (or more) star fixes a sight reduction can be done in the following way
+Using three (or more) sights a sight reduction can be done in the following way

     from starfix import Sight, SightCollection, getRepresentation